 Further to our distributor’s comprehensive initial site visit and report on the existing installation, the end-user was recommended to replace the existing pump with a Peristaltic Pump.
 These types of pumps have several unique features which were perfect in resolving the end-users issues with their existing unit.
 Peristaltic Pumps are Sealless and Leak Free!
 The mechanical seal is the weakest point on any sealed pump unit and is high wear and highly replaced element of any pump unit operating within the Anaerobic Digestion marketplace.
 Any rupture of the hose within a Peristaltic Pump is contained within the pump casing, therefore, avoiding messy leakages onto the installation.
 The pump can also be fitted with a hose rupture sensor and alarm to stop the pump in case of a rupture and signal the plant manager that there has been a failure and call for a hose replacement.

-Tapflo UK Ltd. Offered further assistance and support in conjunction with their distributor during the initial commissioning and installation of the Peristaltic Pump to ensure that the equipment was being used to best of its potential.
+Tapflo UK offered further assistance and support in conjunction with their distributor during the initial commissioning and installation of the Peristaltic Pump to ensure that the equipment was being used to best of its potential.
 On top of our extensive industrial and hygienic pump ranges, we are also capable of offering site visits, troubleshooting and system appraisal were requested to ensure that our customers and partners are getting the best out of their pumps and systems.

-If you’re looking for a little more information on Tapflo’s Peristaltic Pump, read 6 Reasons You Should Be Using a PT Peristaltic Pump.
+If you’re looking for a little more information on Tapflo’s Peristaltic Pump, read 6 Reasons You Should Be Using a Peristaltic Pump.